nunit/docs/docs/index.md

 ## User Documentation

-* [NUnit](xref:intro) covers NUnit itself, including the framework, engine and console runner.
+* [NUnit](xref:intro) covers the core tools of NUnit, including the framework, NUnitLite, and the console runner.
 * [NUnit VS Adapter](xref:vstestadapterinstallation) covers the Visual Studio test adapters for both NUnit V2 and V3.
+* [NUnit Engine](xref:nunitengine) covers the NUnit Engine, the central component all test runners are built around.
 * [NUnit VS Test Generator](xref:vstestgenerator) covers the Visual Studio extension for generating tests in both NUnit V2 and V3.
 * [NUnit Xamarin Runners](xref:xamarinrunners) covers the NUnit test runners for Xamarin and mobile devices.
 * [NUnit Analyzers](xref:nunitanalyzers) covers the NUnit Analyzers for NUnit V3.